Terms and Conditions for the Supply

 4. Advanced support

-4.2 Advanced support usage is calculated on a per minute basis.
+4.2 Advanced support usage is calculated on a per minute basis, and charged at a minimum of 30 minutes.

 4.3 Where a quoted amount of time for an advanced support request is provided by the Supplier, the quoted amount of time will be deducted from the Customer’s advanced support quota and not the actual amount of time upon completion.